Prompt Diagnosis and Treatment of Transient Ischemic Attack (Mini-stroke)

 Why Choose Loyola for Treatment of a Transient Ischemic Attack?

-Loyola’s Stroke Center has been accredited by The Joint Commission as an Advanced Primary Stroke Center.
-For the sixth year in a row, Loyola was recognized in 2014 by the American Stroke Association with its Get with the Guidelines® – Stroke Gold Plus Quality Achievement Award for our commitment and success in implementing a higher standard of stroke care through a comprehensive system for rapid stroke diagnosis, treatment and rehabilitation.
+Loyola’s Stroke Center is accredited by The Joint Commission as a comprehensive stroke center.
+Loyola is recognized by the American Stroke Association with its Get with the Guidelines® – Stroke Gold Plus Quality Achievement Award for our commitment and success in implementing a higher standard of stroke care.

 As an academic medical center, Loyola provides compassionate, exceptional care to patients and trains future leaders in neurology and neurosurgery.
-Our neuro intensive care unit is equipped with continuous EEG and video monitoring for adults and children and is staffed by certified technologists and trained neurology nurses, who have earned Magnet status.
+Our neuro intensive care unit is equipped with continuous EEG and video monitoring for adults and children and is staffed by certified technologists and trained neurology nurses.

 How is Transient Ischemic Attack Diagnosed?